-- .
-1% of the number of shares of our common stock then outstanding which will equal approximately 390,282 shares immediately after this offering; or - . the average weekly trading volume of our common stock on the Nasdaq National Market during the four calendar weeks preceding the filing of a notice on Form 144 with respect to the sale.
+- 1% of the number of shares of our common stock then outstanding which will equal approximately 390,282 shares immediately after this offering; or - . the average weekly trading volume of our common stock on the Nasdaq National Market during the four calendar weeks preceding the filing of a notice on Form 144 with respect to the sale.

-Sales under Rule 144 are also subject to manner-of-sale provisions and notice requirements and to the availability of current public information about us affiliates will be able to sell their shares subject only to the manner-of-sale provisions of Rule 144.
-Affiliates will be able to sell their shares without compliance with the holding period requirements of Rule 144.
+Sales under Rule 144 are also subject to manner-of-sale provisions and notice requirements and to the availability of current public information about us.